argonde/codeSkills/r/tweetSentimentAnalysis.md

     - Other (none of the above)

-5. In relation to the attitude analysis, I had a response to 10 variables to form the vectors:
+5. In relation to the sentiment analysis, I had a response to 10 variables to form the vectors:

     anger | anticipation | disgust | fear | joy | sadness | surprise | trust | negative | positive